leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/settings.rst

 Particles Minimum
    The minimum number of liquid particles per grid cell.
 Similarly to the maximum particle threshold, this value ensures that there are at least a certain amount of particles per cell.

 Particle Sampling
    Factor that is used when sampling particles.
 A higher value will sample more particles.
    Note that particle resampling occurs at every simulation step.

 Narrow Band Width
    Controls the width in grid cell units of the narrow band that liquid particles are allowed to flow in.
    A high value will result in a thicker band and can result in an inflow region completely filled with particles.
 Unless the goal of the simulation is to visualize the liquid particles it is recommended to not increase the band width significantly as more particles slow down the simulation.

    In some situations increasing this value can help create volume when the simulation appears to leak.
    In all other cases it is best to keep the narrow band as thin as possible since the liquid surface contains most details and simulating particles inside the liquid is not an optimal use of computing resources.

 Particle Randomness
    New particles are sampled with some randomness attached to their position.
 This field controls this randomness.
 Higher values will sample the liquid particles more randomly in inflow regions.
 With a value of 0.0 all new particles will be sampled uniformly inside their corresponding grid cells.

    When trying to create laminar inflows (little randomness) or more turbulent flows (greater randomness) this value can be useful.

 Fractional Obstacles
    Enables finer resolution in fluid / obstacle regions (second order obstacles).
    This option reduces the "stepping effect" that results when an obstacles lies inclined inside the domain.
-It also makes liquid flow more smoothely over an obstacle.
+   It also makes liquid flow more smoothly over an obstacle.

 Obstacle-Fluid Threshold
-   Value to control the smootheness of the fractional obstacle option.
+   Value to control the smoothness of the fractional obstacle option.
 Smaller value reduce the "stepping effect" but may result particles sticking to the obstacle.